lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Enchantingtable2013** _(04-Sep-18 02:33 PM)_

-> I'm not a mammal plantwoman.
+> I'm not a mammal, plantwoman!

+_Matieu flexes.
+Sanya gives him a thumbs down._

 **Zander** _(04-Sep-18 02:33 PM)_

+_Emmett sits back down, cradling his head._

 > Bahhhhh.

 **PlasmaPerson** _(04-Sep-18 02:33 PM)_

+_Chomsky scowls upon reaching the others._

-> you guys just left me there!
+> You guys just left me there!

 **Bagelwrecker** _(04-Sep-18 02:33 PM)_

+_Seth wakes on the ground of wherever he is at and screams in agony, rolling about._

-> AAAAAAAAAA OOOOOOOOOOGAAAAAAA
+> AAAAAAAAAA!!!!
+OOOOOOOOOOGAAAAAAA!!!!

 **Jelsafan0** _(04-Sep-18 02:33 PM)_